-The following table gives an overview of all KERs and the relevance of the KER for the various target groups, which are TSOs, DSOs, aggregators, customers, researchers and business actors.
-The mark x in the table shows when the target group can directly utilize the KER for operational or research activities, the mark (x) shows when the target group does not directly utilize the KER but benefits indirectly from the usage or implementation.
+The following table gives an updated overview of all KERs and the relevance of the KER for the main target groups.
+The mark "x" in the table shows when the target group can directly utilize the KER for operational or research activities, the mark "(x)" shows when the target group does not directly utilize the KER but benefits indirectly from the usage or implementation.
+The target group "Research" comprises institutions and universities.
+The target group "Industry" includes business actors who could serve as providers for hard- or software or as providers for other services e.g., telecommunication services.